-The platforms must be supported by the CONVERT command.
-Query V\$TRANSPORTABLE PLATFORM to determine the supported platforms.
+The source and destination platforms must be supported by the CONVERT command.
+Query V\$TRANSPORTABLE_PLATFORM to determine the supported platforms.
 Cross-platform tablespace transport is only supported when both the source and destination platforms are contained in this view.

 Both source and destination databases must be running with initialization parameter COMPATIBLE set to 10.0.0 or higher.
 Note the following compatibility prerequisites: